dsl-logo

 You'll still need to pay an annual facility fee for access to your overdraft, and remember that any amount used will incur interest charges until it is repaid.

-Yes, you can apply without providing a deposit or any collateral as security.
+Yes, you can apply without providing a deposit or any collateral as security directly linked to your overdraft.
 This is referred to as an unsecured business overdraft and a popular way to access funds quickly for a business.
 But much like unsecured business loans, the interest rate on an overdraft will likely be higher without security as there is more risk for the lender.

-Interest rates on a business overdraft in Australia can vary widely, between around 7.5% and 25%.
-The average interest rate for a secured overdraft will be at the lower end of the range and, between 7.5% and 18.95%.
-For an unsecured business overdraft, rates are typically between 18.95% and 25%.
+Interest rates on a business overdraft in Australia can vary widely, between around 14.35% and 25%.
+The average interest rate for a secured overdraft will typically be at the lower end of the range, with unsecured overdrafts often attracting higher rates.

 Yes.
 Provided you can demonstrate an ability to meet repayments on the new amount through increased business turnover, your lender should allow you to increase your overdraft limit.